atishay/atishay.github.io/content/blog/2017-02-19-A-journey-through-heaven.md

 excerpt: This is the most exotic travel destination on the planet, matched by no other.
 image: /assets/img/blog/kashmir.jpg
 imgSrc: Self Taken - Thank you Shubham Jain
+sidebar:
+  - title: The Destination
-sidebar: The Destination#Described as the heaven on earth, this place is breathtaking.
+    content: Described as the heaven on earth, this place is breathtaking.
       It is a shame that it is caught up in a conflict that prevents people to see this wonder.
 Luckily that is preserving the natural beauty for generations ahead.
 tags:
 - toastmasters
 title: A journey through heaven